Future global existence and stability of de Sitter-like solutions to the Einstein-Yang-Mills equations in spacetime dimensions $n\geq 4$: Gauge transformations

 \section{Gauge transformations}

-In the proof of the main result, Theorem \ref{t:mainthm}, we will need to perform a gauge transformation in order to change from a formulation of the Einstein--Yang--Mills equations that is useful for establishing the local-in-time existence of solutions to a formulation that is suited to establishing global bounds.
-We collect together in this section the technical results that are needed to establish that this gauge transformation is well defined.
+In the proof of the main result, Theorem \ref{t:mainthm}, we need to perform a gauge transformation in order to change from a formulation of the Einstein--Yang--Mills equations that is useful for establishing the local-in-time existence of solutions to a formulation that is suited to establishing global bounds.
+In particular, the local-in-time existence of solutions to the Einstein--Yang--Mills equations is obtained from applying the local existence theory developed in \cite{LW2021b}, which requires the use of the adapted temporal gauge \eqref{phys-temp-gauge} and the wave gauge \eqref{e:prewg}.
+On the other hand, we obtain global estimates from our Fuchsian formulation of the conformal Einstein--Yang--Mills equations, which was derived using the temporal and wave gauges \eqref{e:temgg} and \eqref{E:CONSTR1}, respectively.
+These two gauge choices are not equivalent and the transformation between the two has to be taken into account.
+In this section, we collect together the technical results that are needed to establish that this gauge transformation is well defined.

 \begin{lemma} Suppose $(\tilde{g}^{ab}, \, \tilde{A}^\star_a)$ is a solution of the Einstein--Yang--Mills equations \eqref{eq-einstein}--\eqref{eq-maxwell-bianchi-o} in the temporal gauge \eqref{phys-temp-gauge}, $\tilde{\mfu} : \widetilde{\mathcal{M}} \rightarrow G$ solves the differential equation